xaonfc/qnx-vm-builder/README.md

 make clean
 ```

-To remove build artifacts and the `.config` file, and the `kbuild-standalone` directory:
+To return the project to a pristine state, removing all generated files including the configuration:

 ```bash
 make distclean